mldangelo/open-webring/README.md

       .then(data => console.log(data));
   ```

-3. Once you've added the webring to your site, we'll merge your PR and welcome you into the community.
+3. After we've validated that you have added open-webring to your site, we'll merge your PR and welcome you into the community.

 ## Manifesto